VipulDhariwal/eluvio_data_challenge/Readme.md

 The main idea in both the code is inspired the solution of [Rao]:

-> We train the nueral network on the entire
+> We train the neural network on the entire
 > movie to let it learn the effect of 'sequence'
 > of shots.